practicalli/neovim/docs/introduction/fennel.md

 Anywhere you can run Lua code, you can run Fennel code.

+!!!
+TIP "Translate Lua to Fennel"
+    [See Fennel](https://fennel-lang.org/see){target=_blank} is an online antifennel tool to convert Lua to Fennel or Fennel to Lua.

+    [practicalli/neovim-config-redux configuration](https://github.com/practicalli/neovim-config-redux){target=_blank} provides helper functions to minimise the translation required.

-## Fennel to Lua
+## Fennel Packages

-Lua is the defacto language for writing Neovim packages, although there are more developers seeing Fennel as a viable alternative.
+The Conjure package which provides the Clojure REPL (and much more) is written in Fennel.

+## Runtime conversion

 Fennel is converted to Lua using the aniseed package

 Aniseed bridges the gap between [Fennel](https://fennel-lang.org/){target=_blank} (a Lisp that compiles to Lua) and [Neovim](https://neovim.io/){target=_blank}.
 Allowing you to easily write plugins or configuration in a [Clojure](https://clojure.org/){target=_blank} like Lisp with great runtime performance.

-## Lua to Fennel

-Neovim package configuration is typically provided in Lua code, so requires translation into fennel.
-Although this conversion should be fairly straightforward, [Anti-fennel](https://git.sr.ht/~technomancy/antifennel){target=_blank} converts from Lua code to Fennel code.

-[See Fennel](https://fennel-lang.org/see){target=_blank} is an online antifennel tool to convert between Lua and Fennel.

 ## Development tooling

 Neovim support

+* [Anti-fennel](https://git.sr.ht/~technomancy/antifennel){target=_blank} - convert from Lua code to Fennel code.
 * [aniseed](https://github.com/Olical/aniseed){target=_blank} - write plugins or configuration for Neovim with great runtime performance
 * [hotpot](https://github.com/rktjmp/hotpot.nvim){target=_blank} - seamless Fennel inside Neovim

+[See Fennel](https://fennel-lang.org/see){target=_blank} is an online antifennel tool to convert between Lua and Fennel.

 Emacs support: